 - 1 C hit.
 To hit on, also used as to hit upon means to find something by chance, to discover something unexpectedly.
-The idea can dawn on you, the idea can also cross your mind, however, we can't use them here because of surrounding words. - 2 B forerunner.
-A forerunner is a person or thing that comes first, and then something else follows.
+The idea can dawn on you, the idea can also cross your mind, however we cant use them here because of surrounding words. - 2 B forerunner.
+Forerunner is a person or thing that comes first and then something else follows.
 Also known as precursor.
-Pioneer here isn't good enough because it doesn't imply that something else came after it. - 3 D inspired.
+Pioneer here isnt good enough because it doesnt imply that something else came after it. - 3 D inspired.
 To inspire is to make someone do something by positive means.
-For example, a writer needs inspiration to produce good work.
+For example a writer needs inspiration to produce a good work.
 This inspiration can be anything - a friend, a place he likes, his favourite food or drink.
 Other suggested variants do not fit here either because of meaning or context. - 4 A breakthrough.
-It means that some great progress was achieved or a serious obstacle was overcome successfully.
-Leap and step aren't strong enough to convey the meaning of what is talked about in the second part of the sentence.
+It means that some great progress was achieved or a serious obstacle overcome successfully.
+Leap and step arent strong enough to convey the meaning of what is talked about in the second part of the sentence.
 Headway implies gradual progress rather than sudden one. - 5 C stood.
 To stand somebody in good stead means to become useful at some point.
-In this case, his experience of organizing an event became useful later.
+In this case his experience of organizing an even became useful later.
 Other verbs do not collocate with stead here. - 6 C alone.
-Let alone means much less, not no mention.
-It means here that not many people have been to Egypt, and even fewer had the chance to travel the route that Mr. Cook was using for his tours. - 7 B going.
+'Let alone' means much less, not no mention.
+It means here than not many people have been to Egypt and even fewer had the chance to travel the route that Mr. Cook was using for his tours. - 7 B going.
 To go back when used with time means the age of it, in this case the Egyptian civilisation.
 Other phrasal verbs here do not collocate with context. - 8 D world.
-'The world of ...' phrase means some area of interest, industry etc., e.g., 'The new collection by Armani changed the world of fashion', 'The world of chemistry was surprised by this years Nobel Prize winner'.
-Other words do not fit, as 'The world of ...' is a set expression.
+'The world of ...' phrase means some area of interest, industry etc., for example The new collection by Armani changed the world of fashion, The world of chemistry was surprised by this years Nobel Prize winner.
+Other words do not fit as 'The world of ...' is a set expression.

-9 for.
-A proposal or an offer is usually used with a 'for' preposition or with the 'to do' infinitive.
-We can only use the first one because of context limitations.

-10 such.
-For such a machine here means for a machine like this one

-- 11 of.
+- 9 for.
+A proposal or an offer is usually used with 'for' preposition or with to do infinitive.
+We can only use the first one because of context limitations. - 10 such.
+For such a machine here means for a machine like this one - 11 of.
 To consist of something means to be something or be made of something.
 Prospective buyers for such a machine would be laboratories and government institutions. - 12 were.
-Don't forget that we are talking about events in the past, so verb to be has to be changed accordingly. - 13 to.
+Dont forget that we are talking about events in the past, so verb to be has to be changed accordingly. - 13 to.
 To be here refers to the future sales.
-'Will be' is incorrect because it would need 'that' placed before the verb. - 14 other.
-We can't use 'another' here because artefacts are plural.
+Will be is incorrect because it would need that placed before the verb. - 14 other.
+Cant use another here because artefacts is in plural.
 An artefact is something made by man, as opposed to something made by nature. - 15 in.
 In particular means especially. - 16 These/Those/They.
 Any of these words is fine.
 We know we have to use plural form because of the previous sentence and auxiliary were.